FAQ list for LCD driver libraries

 No, large national character sets do not necessarily take up a lot of ROM.

-Yes, hardware fonts in controllers like T6963 and SED1335 are fully supported, and can be used intermixed with the soft-font and graphic features in the library.
+Yes, hardware fonts in controllers like T6963, SED1335 and S1D13700 are fully supported, and can be used intermixed with the soft-font and graphic features in the library.

 The only GUI-design consideration a programmer must take into account with hardware fonts is that text positions will be limited to those coordinates which match the hardware character size (i.e. x,y is modulo 8x8, 5x8, etc.).